This post was last Updated on June 8, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 lbl.pack(anchor = 'center') time()

-Here’s how your digital clock will look as soon as you execute the above Python code.
+Here’s how your digital clock will look when you execute the above Python code.

 Other Python programming tutorials: